jerryscript-project/iotjs/docs/devs/Inside-IoT.js.md

 The list of builtin objects can be found at `MAP_MODULE_LIST` macro in ['iotjs_module.h'](../../src/iotjs_module.h).

-Because methods of builtin modules are implemented as [native handler](#native-handler), are able to access underlying system using libuv, C/C++ library, and system call.
+Because methods of builtin modules are implemented as [native handler](#native-handler), are able to access underlying system using libuv, C library, and system call.
 Also, builtin modules could be used for optimizing performance of CPU bound routine or reduce binary size.

 Builtin modules are initialized during [intializing step of IoT.js](#life-cycle-of-iotjs) and released just before program terminates.